syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The following code snippet shows how to set text color to the alternate mail merge record using MergeFieldEventHandler.
+The following code example shows how to set text color to the alternate mail merge record by using MergeFieldEventHandler.

 {% highlight c# %}
 [C#]